JJ/dogesr/README.md

 directory.
 If you change that data anyhow, type `make` to rebuild the R data files (contained in the [`data`](data/) ) directory.

-Any further change (columns and suchlike) will also need modification of the documentation at the [`man`](man/) directory.
+Any further change (columns and suchlike) will also require modification of the documentation at the [`man`](man/) directory.

 ## Papers